Full Text Search

 EF.Functions.WebSearchToTsQuery("english", string) | websearch_to_tsquery('english'::regconfig, string) |

-EF.functions.ArrayToTsVector(new[] { "a", "b" }) | array_to_tsvector(ARRAY['a', 'b']) |
+EF.Functions.ArrayToTsVector(new[] { "a", "b" }) | array_to_tsvector(ARRAY['a', 'b']) |

 NpgsqlTsVector.Parse(string) | CAST(string AS tsvector) |